Elderly man dies after fall from hospital bed26 Apr 2021 | Nicholas Leahy

 A hospital trust has apologised after a vulnerable 84-year-old man died due to negligence after he fell out of bed because of staff shortages.

-Mr Gomez’s family are now taking legal action against the Trust for negligence through London law firm Osbornes Law.
+Mr Gomez’s family are now taking legal action against the Trust for negligence through the London law firm Osbornes Law.

 Mr Gomez, who leaves two children and two grandchildren, worked for the Department of Trade and Industry in Whitehall for 40 years.
 He was also a translator at the Old Bailey for a rare south Indian language Malayalam.
-He was admitted to hospital on January 21, 2020 and fell while on the observation ward two days later.
+He was admitted to the hospital on January 21, 2020, and fell while on the observation ward two days later.
 He died on January 26.

 Nicholas Leahy, a specialist medical negligence lawyer from Osbornes Law who represents the family, said: “Mr Gomez went into hospital with abdominal pain and ended up dying in a completely unrelated fall.
 This is unacceptable and should never have been allowed to happen.
 While we are pleased that the trust identified some failings around Mr Gomez’s death and have pledged to correct these issues, they must learn from this tragic case to ensure this never happens again.”

-For a free confidential discussion with a medical negligence solicitor, call 0207 485 8811 or complete an online enquiry form.
+For a free, confidential discussion with a medical negligence solicitor, call 0207 485 8811 or complete an online enquiry form.